Plugins versus Presets

 Plugins for Premiere Pro are located in the MediaCore folder.

-This folder is shared by various Creative Cloud Applications like After Effects, Premiere Pro, Audition, and Adobe Media Encoder.
+Various Creative Cloud Applications share this folder like After Effects, Premiere Pro, Audition, and Adobe Media Encoder.

 The location is operating system dependent…